MateusRodriguesCosta/gift-card-api/readme.md

  the card need credit in balance to transfer, the status should allow the Exchange for both cards, and the cards must not be expired.
 ### PCI DSS
- I found on the internet that this is industry pattern to guarantee security over cards applications
+ I found on the internet that this is industry pattern to guarantee security over cards applications.

 # This is current architectural brainstorm